Mawiszus/TOAD-GUI/README.md

 $ conda activate toad-gui
 ```

-If the program fails to start, ensure that `torch` is **not** installed globally, as the global version might take preference over the on in the environment.
+If the program fails to start, ensure that `torch` is **not** installed globally, as the global version might take precedence over the on in the environment.

 ### Java